-Mobile Money, is a Web-based application that operates on a browser providing 24/7 banking via cell phone or tablet.
-Mobile Banking is a personal financial information management service that allows you to:
+CSB Simple Banking, is a App/Web-based application providing 24/7 banking viacell phone or tablet.
+CSB Simple Banking is a personal financial informationmanagement service that allows you to:

-(c) and make other banking transactions using compatible and supported mobile phones and/or other compatible and supported wireless devices.
+(d) Make other bankingtransactions using compatible and supported mobile phones, tablets and/or othercompatible and supported wireless devices.